Back to blogUpdated · 30 min read

 If you lie

-Before you buy content’s insurance, the insurer asks you a couple questions to try to understand your risk.
+Before you buy contents insurance, the insurer asks you a couple questions to try to understand your risk.
 If it’s found out that you weren’t honest when answering these questions, and you file a claim, you will not be covered.
-You will also not be covered if it was found that you were dishonest when making a claim (like pretending you had a TV that was more expensive than the one that was stolen).
+You will also not be covered if it is found that you were dishonest when making a claim (like pretending you had a TV that was more expensive than the one that was stolen).

 If you suffer a loss while involved in some illegal activity